 Path and Inspiration

 In the 90's I knew a troupe of Commedia Dell'Arte actors, playing traditional characters in hand made masks.
 So I learnt how to make the masks from leather and papier mache and sold them on Camden market.
-Then for the next 30+ years I went back to a proper job!Now I've returned to mask making, but this time in porcelain and stoneware to sculpt decorative impressions of Arlechinno, Scaramouche, Pantalone, Tartaglia, Pulcinella, Capitano and others - all of them rogues!Process and Practice
+Thirty years later I discovered the potential of clay!Now I've returned to mask making, but this time in porcelain and stoneware to sculpt decorative impressions of Arlechinno, Scaramouche, Pantalone, Tartaglia, Pulcinella, Capitano and others - all of them rogues!Process and Practice